Ernst Mayr: Later life and influence

 Mayr also greatly influenced the American ornithologist Margaret Morse Nice.
 Mayr encouraged her to correspond with European ornithologists and helped her in her landmark study on song sparrows.
 Nice wrote to Joseph Grinnell in 1932, trying to get foreign literature reviewed in the Condor: "Too many American ornithologists have despised the study of the living bird; the magazines and books that deal with the subject abound in careless statements, anthropomorphic interpretations, repetition of ancient errors, and sweeping conclusions from a pitiful array of facts. ... in Europe the study of the living bird is taken seriously.
 We could learn a great deal from their writing."
 Mayr ensured that Nice could publish her two-volume Studies in the Life History of the Song Sparrow.
 He found her a publisher, and her book was reviewed by Aldo Leopold, Joseph Grinnell, and Jean Delacour.
 Nice dedicated her book to "My Friend Ernst Mayr."

 Mayr joined the faculty of Harvard University in 1953, where he also served as director of the Museum of Comparative Zoology from 1961 to 1970.

+The Scientific American magazine engaged Mayr to make a specific ornithological excursion to the islands off the coast of Venezuela in 1961.
+Hosted by the Phelps family, this trip deeply influenced Mayr's conceptual thinking about geographical bird distributions.
+Mayr worked closely with the vast specimens housed in the William Phelps Ornithological Collection, which remains one of the most extensive databases of Neotropical birds in South America.

 He retired in 1975 as emeritus professor of zoology, showered with honors.
 Following his retirement, he went on to publish more than 200 articles, in a variety of journals—more than some reputable scientists publish in their entire careers; 14 of his 25 books were published after he was 65.
 Even as a centenarian, he continued to write books.

 On his 100th birthday, he was interviewed by Scientific American magazine.